The Commonwealth Club: Architecture

+The Commonwealth Club is considered to be one of the finest pieces of architecture in Richmond and was a physical symbol of Richmond's New South movement.
 The Commonwealth Club is a unique structure among Richmond buildings.
-Characterized by its deep red brick, brownstone trim and terra cotta cartouches, the building is a combination of Colonial revival and Richardsonian Romanesque styles.
-The Colonial revival tradition is reflected to promote a heritage for the future and the Richardsonian style reflected the ability of Richmonders to afford an architectural style fashionable on a national level.
-It is classified by the Virginia Department of Historic Resources as Italian Renaissance Revival.
+Characterized by its deep red brick, brownstone trim, and terra cotta cartouches, the building is a combination of Colonial revival and Richardsonian Romanesque styles.
+The Colonial revival tradition is reflected to promote a heritage for the future, and the Richardsonian style reflected the ability of Richmonders to afford an architectural style fashionable on a national level.
+The structure is asymmetrical with different roof treatments on each side.
+It also has a two-tiered porch on its east side.